 + mark really means

 “match any of the

 roles that are directly or indirectly members of this

 role”, while a name without a

-containing user names can be specified by preceding the file name
+user names can be specified by preceding the file name with

 Specifies the client machine address(es) that this record matches.
 This field can contain either a host name, an IP address range, or one of the special key words mentioned below.

-for the range's starting address, then a slash (
+notation for the range's starting address, then a slash

 white space between the IP address, the